RedHoodedWraith/Group6-Rocket-ENGR301-302/HardwareChangeLog.md

 6/8/20: Test sketch confirming the MCU can control the gimbal servos via PWM and external PSU.

 20/8/20: Got HAL framework setup as a possible option.

+24/8/20: Got USB-Serial debug statements working between IDE and the Feather.